rust-lang/rust/src/doc/trpl/getting-started.md

 ```

 Notice that this example didn’t re-build the project.
 Cargo figured out that
-the hasn’t changed, and so it just ran the binary.
+the file hasn’t changed, and so it just ran the binary.
 If you'd modified your
-program, Cargo would have built the file before running it, and you would have
+source code, Cargo would have rebuilt the project before running it, and you
-seen something like this:
+would have seen something like this:

 ```bash
 $ cargo run